Christian Sebastia: Career

-The first production where Christian Sebastia participated as a singer was "La Familia" a production of 10 songs made in 1986 and produced by his father, interpreting 2 songs.
+Sebastia's first record was La Familia a production of 10 songs made in 1986 and produced by his father, interpreting 2 songs.

-Sebastia was featured in the "Nuevo Circo" of Caracas where he interpreted the songs before an audience of more than 9 thousand people, a year later he gained the recognition of the Christian hearing Protestant in Spanish through the Protestant Christian radio for the time, Radio TransMundial.
-But it was in 2003 with the album "En Ti" that projected his music career as an artist, composer and producer to the international scene, in 2004 he was the first Venezuelan singer to participate in the "Noche de Gala" of Expolit and the theme "Me Alegraré y Gozaré" of the album "En Ti" was included in the track 12 of the compilation musical performed by Expolit titled "Llamados para este tiempo" where he shared space with the most renowned Christian artists of the time.
+In 2004 he was the first Venezuelan singer to participate in the Noche de Gala of Expolit and the theme Me Alegraré y Gozaré of the album "En Ti" was included in the track 12 of the compilation musical performed by Expolit titled Llamados para este tiempo where he shared space with the most renowned Christian artists of the time.
 Christian has been uninterrupted exhibitor at Expolit for 14 years, the largest Latin-American exhibition of Christian music and literature in the Hispano-America.

 In March of the year 2004, Christian presented for 6 consecutive nights in the Monumental of Valencia, Venezuela, with a daily attendance of more than 25 thousand people who sang next to Christian his best known songs.

-Among some of the songs from the album includes, "En Ti", "'Me Alegraré y Gozaré'" and "'Me Alegraré y Gozaré'", he played at Madison Square Garden in New York on July 27 to 29 of the year 2006.
+Among some of the songs from the album includes, En Ti, Me Alegraré y Gozaré and Me Alegraré y Gozaré, he played at Madison Square Garden in New York on July 27 to 29 of the year 2006.

-In 2008, the "Tu Amor / Your Love" album was recorded live in front of more than 3 thousand people in the campus of the Church of Jesus Christ in Ciudad Guayana, Venezuela, this production had guests who participate in duets with Christian Sebastia, among which is "Tu Amor" and "Palabra del Señor" with Pastor and artist Marcos Witt, 5 times winner of Latin Grammy Awards, with a trajectory of more than 30 Years of career and more than 60 musical productions, "Tueres mi abrigo" with Pastor Juan Sebastia, his father, who has 11 musical productions and a well-known Christian artist in the 80's, "'Para darte la Gloria'" that is interpreted together with Jennifer Salinas.
+In 2008, the "Tu Amor / Your Love" album was recorded live in front of more than 3 thousand people in the campus of the Church of Jesus Christ in Ciudad Guayana, Venezuela, this production had guests who participate in duets with Christian Sebastia, among which is Tu Amor and Palabra del Señor with Pastor and artist Marcos Witt, 5 times winner of Latin Grammy Awards, with a trajectory of more than 30 Years of career and more than 60 musical productions, Tueres mi abrigo with Pastor Juan Sebastia, his father, who has 11 musical productions and a well-known Christian artist in the 80's, Para darte la Gloria that is interpreted together with Jennifer Salinas.

-In 2008 the music album "Tu Amor" it received the distinction of Mara de Oro as "Best Album of Christian Music of year 2008".
+In 2008 the music album Tu Amor received the distinction of Mara de Oro as "Best Album of Christian Music of year 2008".